What is liposuction?

 Your surgeon will discuss the full range of anaesthesia options at your consultation. -

-Why is Centre for Surgery known as a Centre of Excellence for liposuction in the UK?Since our inception Centre for Surgery has been at the forefront of achieving excellent outcomes after Liposuction and have experience in all types of liposuction including Smart Lipo and Vaser Lipo.
+Why is Centre for Surgery known as a Centre of Excellence for liposuction in the UK?Since our inception Centre for Surgery has been at the forefront of achieving excellent outcomes after Liposuction and has experience in all types of liposuction, including Smart Lipo and Vaser Lipo.

-Our surgeons are known for being key opinion leaders in the field of body contouring and are regularly invited to give training on advanced level body contouring to surgeons from all over the world.
+Our surgeons are known for being key opinion leaders in body contouring.
+They are regularly invited to give training on advanced-level body contouring to surgeons from all over the world.

 How surgeons perform many hundreds of liposuction procedures annually and are recognised as a referral centre for treatment of complex secondary or revision liposuction cases originally performed elsewhere.